lsst/alert_packet/README.rst

 Library
 -------

-The ``lsst.alert.packets`` Python package provides a suite of routines for working with alerts in the Avro format.
+The ``lsst.alert.packet`` Python package provides a suite of routines for working with alerts in the Avro format.

 Command Line
 ------------